p-ssanders/tanzu-platform-demo/README.md

 1. Creating a `Workload` definition that references the git repository where source code is pushed
 1. Pushing a commit to their git repository to trigger the "source-to-url-with-postgres" supply chain

-##  Onboarding

-There is some manual setup required to onboard a new development team to this platform.
-See [Onboarding](tce/onboarding/README.md) for details.

-##  Conventions

-The conventions and assumptions built into this platform are documented [here](CONVENTIONS.md).

 ##  Example Workload

 ```yaml